Sriram-J-CS/Sriram_profile/README.md

 ---
 I am focused on understanding system vulnerabilities, secure web applications, and real-world attack vectors.
 I actively practice **CTF challenges**, explore **web and network security concepts**, and strengthen my problem-solving mindset through hands-on learning.

-Alongside my security studies, I also explore **full-stack web development** to better understand how applications are built and how they can be secured.
+Alongside my security studies, I also explore **full-stack web development** to better understand how applications are built and how they can be secured
 ---

 ## 🔐 Cyber Security Skills